It doesn’t take much to enjoy yourself in the water on Maui. A $4 floatie from the ABC Store, some SPF, and game on!

-The sailboat itself has it all – bathroom, kitchen area, cooler, plenty of seating, snorkel gear, you name it.
-If you can’t find something you need or want aboard the Shadowfax, you may, in fact, be extremely high maintenance.
+The sailboat itself has it all – 2 bathrooms, kitchen area, icebox, plenty of seating, snorkel gear, you name it.
+If you can’t find something you need or want aboard the S/V Nova, you may, in fact, be extremely high maintenance.
 True story.

 During our tour, we were served breakfast and lunch, beverages, and taken for a beautiful sail along the coast of South Maui before heading back to sail along the West Maui Mountains, ending at an area near Olowalu for scenic snorkeling (gear included).
 We particularly enjoyed snorkeling in an area that was completely empty except for us – yet another thing you won’t find on larger snorkel boat cruises.

-While we decided to partake in the 4 hour private sail and snorkeling tour ($159 per person for 4 to 6 passengers), Captain Mike offers just about every kind of private sailing tour you’d want, including sunset sailing, whale watching during winter months, and even interisland and live-aboard charters, where no more than 4 guests can spend the night on the Shadowfax!
+While we decided to partake in the 4-hour private sail and snorkeling tour ($2200 for up to 6 passengers), Captain Anna offers just about every kind of private sailing tour you’d want, including sunset sailing, whale watching during winter months, and even inter-island charters, where you get to cross the open water and see other islands from the water (weather dependent).

-From everything that I’ve experienced aboard the Shadowfax, this is what it means to be winning on water.
+From everything that I’ve experienced aboard the S/V Nova, this is what it means to be winning on water.
 I recommend you give it a try for yourself.